The Korean War Veterans Memorial Wall of Remembrance

 Wall of Remembrance Dedication Ceremony

-On July 27, 2022, the Wall of Remembrance will become the permanent home to the names of over 36,000 American servicemen and 7,100 Korean Augmentation to the United States Army (KATUSA) who gave their lives defending the people of South Korea.
+On July 27, 2022, the Wall of Remembrance became the permanent home to the names of over 36,000 American servicemen and 7,100 Korean Augmentation to the United States Army (KATUSA) who gave their lives defending the people of South Korea.

 Wall of Remembrance Build & Memorial Restoration Progress